 These error messages will show up when we attempt to replicate or insert formulas into a significant portion of the worksheet if the Excel file is large or contains numerous features.
 Because the 2 GB limit, or 32,760 source cells, applies to Excel 32-bit versions that are 2007, 2010, and 2013.
 This error can only be made when working with large portions of the worksheet.

-Solution: Set Calculation Option to Manual
+Solution: Set the Calculation Option to Manual

 The formulas we use in Excel to calculate results are automatically transferred into other cells.
 In Excel, we can choose between manually and automatically calculating formulas.
 Given this:

-- At first, move to the File tab.
+- First, move to the File tab.

 - After that, click on Options.